feathersui/feathersui-starling/documentation/help/markdown/scroll-container.md

 ## The Basics

-Let's start by creating a `ScrollContainer` and adding it to the display list:
+First, let's create a `ScrollContainer` component and add it to the display list:

 ``` code
 var container:ScrollContainer = new ScrollContainer();